w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 validators, the honest validator must issue a disputes which wil cause escalations, resulting in consequences for all malicious parties.

-When more than half of the parachain validators agree that a particular parachain block candidate is a valid state transition, they prepare a _candidate receipt_.
-The candidate receipt is what will eventually be included into the Relay Chain state.
-It includes:

 :::info The Relay Chain Submission Phase is made up by two phases of the Inclusion Pipeline

 1. A relay chain block author (selected by [BABE](./learn-consensus.md#block-production-babe)) can